 It’s not uncommon that at Smith Publicity, we might be asked, “is book marketing worth the cost?”
 Over many years, our experience with thousands of books and authors is that yes, there is tangible value in book marketing.
 While we can offer many success stories and case studies, we understand that deciding to hire a professional book marketing firm is a significant step, especially for self-published authors.
 We have worked with authors across the spectrum of experience, including many who have attempted some book marketing efforts themselves without seeing the success they were hoping for.

 Nearly all established publishing houses have determined that book marketing is worth the expense, but they face competition, and budgets are ever-shrinking.
 Therefore, the cost of book marketing is increasingly falling on authors themselves.
 Virtually all successful authors have had expert publicity support at some point in their careers – and most want it every time they publish a book.
 Publicity campaigns require a lot of work and expertise, and when done well, raise the visibility of a book and author considerably.

 Can Books Be Marketed Online More Cheaply?

-Marketing books online for low or no cost is possible, but in general, the results are limited.
+Marketing books online for low or no cost is possible, but the results are generally limited.
 The ideal scenario is mixing online promotion with traditional publicity for much more significant results.
 An excellent website is a must for every author, well-written (and timed) social media posts are helpful, and a frequently updated blog can attract fans and sell books.
 For most traditionally published authors, these elements are written into their contracts as requirements by the publishing house.
-Yet traditional media coverage still reigns supreme when it comes to offering credibility to a book and its author.
+Yet traditional media coverage still reigns supreme when offering credibility to a book and its author.